yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 Find additional [diagramming tools, and AWS icons.](https://aws.amazon.com/fr/architecture/icons/)

 ### **Get started Now**
-⚡If budget is a concern, I highly recommend starting with Draw.io.<br>
+⚡If budget is a concern, I highly recommend [starting with Draw.io](https://app.diagrams.net/). 💯<br>
 There's even an [extension available in VS Code](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) for you to design directly from your favorite IDE.

 I have included all the extensible files for your convenience. e.g. visit [week 8.](week8.md)<br>